Celebrities are broadcasted all over the mediaverse.

 Using celebrities to further the reach of your brand has been an age old tradition and, with the digital age, it’s been taken to new heights.
 Even when consulting with your local creative digital agency, you’ll see their advice is the same: social celebrities play a pivotal role in boosting sales because of their influence, hence they should definitely be included in your most recent content marketing plan.

 Social celebrities are influencers on a much larger scale.
 From artists like Rihanna to pro sports players like Cristiano Ronaldo, these superstars have been raised in the spotlight.
 Actors, actresses, directors, vloggers, and even doctors make the cut.
-Living under a microscope means the public recognizes every little detail of your daily life.
+Living under a microscope means the public recognises every little detail of your daily life.
 With so much attention being put towards their lifestyles, celebrities get offered endorsement deals regularly.

 Attaching your brand to a life in the limelight not only increases awareness, it increases your bottom line.
 In Johannes Knoll and Jorg Matthes’ study, “The Effectiveness of Celebrity Endorsements: A Meta-analysis”, they state: